Engines#

 PaddleOCREngine(config: Dict[str, Any] | None = None)

 PaddleOCR is developed by PaddlePaddle and supports multiple languages.
-It provides good accuracy and can optionally use the V4 server model for better results on Chinese text.
+It provides good accuracy with automatic model management.

 Attributes: